• Home

 Side Effects

-Headache, dizziness, gastrointestinal disturbances (abdominal pain, nausea, vomiting), mild to moderate elevations of hepatic enzymes, reversible alopecia (thinning of hair, and moderate hair loss), fever.
+Common: Dizziness, gastrointestinal disturbances (abdominal pain, nausea, vomiting), reversible alopecia (thinning of hair and moderate hair loss), fever.

 See prescribing information for full details.